New Zealand Holiday - Week 10 - Alexandra, Clyde, Twizel, Mt. Cook, Lake Ohau and Lake Tekapo - 29th May to 4th April

 On the Otago Rail Trail to Clyde

 True to its name, the Otago Rail Trail follows the old railway line, meaning it's pretty flat.
-We hopped on at the abandoned Alexandra Station, not far from our AL motel.
+We hopped on the trail at the abandoned Alexandra Station, not far from our AL Motel.
 Our ride took us to Clyde, a quaint little town nestled on the banks of the River Clutha, where we planned to stop for lunch.
 The trail wound through pastoral farmland and past vineyards.
 Although there was a coffee stop near Alexandra Station, we sped past.
 Clyde's layout is spread out, with broad streets lined with bungalows.
 We ended up getting lost and had to use the Sat Nav to find our way.
 Eventually, we discovered the Old Post Office off the main street and stopped there for lunch.
 There were other cyclists there as well.
 Interestingly, Kiwi cyclists seem quite casual about security, rarely locking their bikes.
 That's a concept TW just can't grasp, so we made sure our bikes were always locked up tight.

 Our route home was on the other side of the Clutha River.
 We crossed over on a very old road bridge and had an interesting ride through woods alongside the Clutha.
 It was a more technical ride and the occasional cyclist coming in the other direction was something of a threat.